Mrs. Amanda Marschalk, RN, BSN, CSN

 My door is always open!
 Please feel free to contact me at any time to discuss your child.

-With the new school year upon us, I would like to take this opportunity to go over several health room reminders for our Old Mill families.
+With the New Year upon us, I would like to take this opportunity to go over several winter health room reminders for our Old Mill families.
 Let's make this a healthy and happy year!

-- Please remember that ANY medication that is to be dispensed in school (including cough drops, Tylenol, etc.) must have a written order from your child's doctor, as well as written parental consent to be administered in the health room.
+- Please remember that ANY medication that is to be dispensed in school (including over the counter meds like Tylenol) must have a written order from your child's doctor, as well as written parental consent to be administered in the health room.
 All medication must be brought to health room by the student's parent/guardian.
 Medication of any kind cannot be transported in the backpack.
+Cough drops are NOT allowed in school, due to choking hazard.

 - With cold and flu season upon us, handwashing is extremely important to control the spread of germs.
 Students need to wash their hands before eating, after blowing their nose, and after playtime and toileting.